-Something buzzes at the table and you get a SMS message on your phone.
+Something buzzes on the table and you get a message on your phone.
 Do you instantly drop everything and rush to see who it is?
 You are offered a new job with the competitor.
 Do you instantly get excited and see yourself signing on the dotted line?
 Sounds familiar doesn’t it.
 We easily get distracted and flattered by the attention shown to us.

 But consider this.
 If you take up all the ‘opportunities’ life throws at you, you may not end up living your own life but a life dictated by others.
 You could be reacting to outside impulses rather than making sure all your daily choices are your own.